mlochbaum/BQN-Musician/src/theory/complement.md

 | A 3-window has at least 1 gap     | A 4-window has at most 2 gaps
 | At most 3 steps in 1 gap interval | At least 4 steps for 2 gap intervals

-So in general, a rule of "There are at [least|most] n steps in k intervals" is equivalent to "There are at [most|least] n steps in n-k gap intervals".
+In general, a rule of "There are at [least|most] n steps in k intervals" is equivalent to "There are at [most|least] n steps in n-k gap intervals".
 We can also use this to draw finer distinctions between tertian scales.
 Modes of major and melodic minor, and whole-tone and octatonic scales, are a little more regular that other tertian scales because they have no 3-step intervals, or, there are at most 2 steps in an interval.
 So in the complement, there are at least 2 steps in an interval, meaning scales like the pentatonic and diminished seventh don't have any notes right next to each other.
 And the harmonic and augmented scales, which break this rule, do have such pairs of notes in their complements—right in the middle of each 3-step interval, which is pretty obvious when you put it that way.

 ## As subsets